Artem-Romanenia/o2o/README.md

 }
 ```

-Writing code like above is not the most exciting or emotionally rewarding part of working with Rust.
+Writing code like above is not the most exciting or rewarding part of working with Rust.
 If you're Ok with letting procedural macro write it for you, welcome to the rest of this page.

 ## Basic Example<!-- omit from toc -->